jihyunca/my-summary/index.md

 Hi, I'm Lizzie, a CS student at the University of Waterloo.

-I've explored a lot, learnt a lot, and done a lot.
+Through my time learning CS, I've explored a lot, learnt a lot, and done a lot in school and outside of school.
+Here are some reflections.